janelia-python/arena_interface_python/README.md

 1. Run Python-only benchmarks everywhere for broad comparison.
 2. Capture QS logs on representative runs or anomalous runs.
 3. Use the QS logs to explain why two host-visible results differ.

+## Cross-platform notes

+The project configuration targets Linux, macOS, and Windows through Pixi, and the basic host functionality is designed to work across those operating systems.

+What is portable:

+- serial control through `pyserial`
+- Ethernet control through standard Python sockets
+- the Click-based CLI
+- the JSON benchmark output
+- the `all-on`, `all-off`, and `bench` workflows

+What is Linux-specific or Linux-enhanced:

+- `TCP_QUICKACK` support
+- route and interface metadata captured from `ip route get`
+- extra NIC details captured from `/sys/class/net/...`

+So the short answer is: yes, the code is intended to work on Linux, macOS, and Windows, but the Linux runs expose the most low-level socket tuning and network metadata.

+For cross-OS comparisons, the safest approach is:

+1. Treat `TCP_NODELAY` as the portable latency knob.
+2. Treat `TCP_QUICKACK` as Linux-specific and compare it separately.
+3. Use the same benchmark JSON schema everywhere.
+4. Use QS logs when you need to explain firmware-side differences.

 ## Socket latency tuning